korykiai/h2/northwind/src/main/resources/ai/koryki/h2/northwind/kql_usage.md

 Each unary logical expression resolve to true or false.

-### RETURN-Clause
+### FETCH-Clause

-Keyword **RETURN** is followed by a colon separated list of expressions the query should give as result-columns.
+Keyword **FETCH** is followed by a colon separated list of expressions the query should give as result-columns.

-Each return-expression can have an optional header.
+Each FETCH-expression can have an optional header.

 ### ORDER-Clause

-Keyword **RETURN** is followed by a colon separated list of expressions to sort the result.
+Keyword **ORDER** is followed by a colon separated list of expressions to sort the result.

 ## Nested Queries

-We can uses nested queries in expression.
-Lets search for products priced higher than the average price of product category.
+We can use nested queries in expression.
+Let's search for products priced higher than the average price of product category.

-    FIND products p, p-categories c, p-suppliers s WHERE p.unit_price > (
+    FIND products p, p-categories c, p-suppliers s FILTER p.unit_price > (
         FIND products p2, p2-categories c2
-        WHERE c2.category_name = c.category_name
+        FILTER c2.category_name = c.category_name
-        RETURN avg(p2.unit_price)
+        FETCH avg(p2.unit_price)
     )
     AND p.units_in_stock < p.reorder_level AND s.country IN ('USA', 'UK', 'Germany')
-    RETURN s.company_name, c.category_name, p.product_name, p.unit_price, p.units_in_stock, p.reorder_level
+    FETCH s.company_name, c.category_name, p.product_name, p.unit_price, p.units_in_stock, p.reorder_level
     ORDER p.unit_price DESC

-The first expression in WHERE-Clause selects the avarage price of product category.
+The first expression in FILTER-Clause selects the average price of product category.
-Have a look at nested WHERE-Clause.
+Have a look at nested FILTER-Clause.
 We can compare category_names from inside and outside nested query.
 Entities defined in the enclosing query are visible in the nested query.

 ## Set-Operation